ministryofjustice/cookie-compliance-for-wordpress/README.md

 ### Get started

+#### Compiling assets

+In the root directory run:

-1. `cd` into plugin root and run `npm install`.
+1. `npm install`.
 This installs all the compiling dependancies.
-Note, while `/node_modules/` is generated in this procsss it is not tracked or commit by Git.
+While `/node_modules/` is generated in this procsss, it is not tracked or commit by Git.
 Do not add it to Git.

-2. Once `npm install` has been run successfully, run the `npm run watch` command.
+2. For compiling assets while you work run, `npm run watch`.
 This starts Webpack watching your `src` file changes and compiling them on the fly as you edit.
 See further Webpack commands and configuration in `package.json`.

 ### Add new functionality